moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 13: Add Author Information
 --------------------------------

-Catkin requires author information for publishing purposes
+Catkin requires author information for publishing purposes.

-* Click on the *Author Information* pane.
+* Click on the **Author Information** pane.
 * Enter your name and email address.